 Another geographic expansion occurred in the mid-1990s when PCCA offered its marketing services to cotton producers in Central Texas.
 Soon after that, cotton production began to expand in Southern Kansas, and again, PCCA responded to those producers’ marketing needs.

-In 2000, PCCA joined with others to form The Seam®, a web-based electronic marketing system that provides our members with access to a larger number of cotton buyers, ensuring the most competitive price possible.
+In 2000, PCCA joined with others to form The Seam®, a web-based electronic marketing system that provides our grower-owners with access to a larger number of cotton buyers, ensuring the most competitive price possible.
 Since then The Seam has expanded into other commodities and marketing solutions.
-PCCA and its members maintain an equity stake in this innovative company.
+PCCA and its grower-owners maintain an equity stake in this innovative company.

 A number of popular marketing programs offered by The Seam today…Firm Offer, Automated Counter Offer, Loan Advance Program, and Equity Trading Options…had their start on TELCOT.